Finding a teaching job

 We are committed to tackling inequality in employment and aspire to achieve a more diverse workforce that reflects the economically active population within Brighton & Hove.

-We want to ensure there is equality in our recruitment processes so we encourage all sections of the community to apply for our jobs and our recruitment and selection is based on an objective application and interview process.
-You will only be judged on how your experience meets the actual requirements of the job.
+We want to ensure there is equality in our recruitment processes so we encourage all sections of the community to apply for our jobs.
+Our recruitment and selection is based on an objective application and interview process.
+You'll only be judged on how your experience meets the actual requirements of the job.

 We don't operate a pool system for teachers, as headteachers prefer to see that applications are from teachers who specifically want to work at their school and have tailored their application accordingly.